NASARace/race-odin/doc/manual/motivation.md

 If integration of more external data or (dynamic) internal data is required stakeholders have to develop such systems from scratch, without much domain specific library support.
 For many stakeholders this is not feasible.
-For many companies this means they have difficulties making their products available to stakeholders without adding yet another disjunct webserver to the cacophony.
+For many companies this means they have difficulties making their products available to stakeholders without adding yet another webserver to the cacophony.

 ODIN-fire aims at providing this missing integration platform by means of a library that is free and available to the whole stakeholder community.
-Read more about the Vision_.
+Read more about the [ODIN Vision](vision.md).